Necrolesian/morrowind-mod-list/list.md

 ## [Immersive Run Fix](https://www.nexusmods.com/morrowind/mods/45947)

-Now we come to a series of five mods that affect movement speed.
+Now we come to a series of mods that affect movement speed.
 This one fixes a minor but bothersome inconsistency.
 In vanilla Morrowind, if you run forward and also strafe left or right at the same time, you'll move faster than you would if you were just running forward, because your full forward speed and left/right speeds are combined.
 This actually applies whenever you combine forward/back movement with left/right movement, whether running, walking, sneaking, swimming or flying.
 This mod just slows you down while moving diagonally, so you'll no longer get there faster than by just running straight ahead.

 There's one issue to fix in the archive before installation.
 Unlike other MWSE mods, this mod's main.lua file is just dumped in MWSE\mods rather than being put in a subdirectory.
 This is confusing, and would conflict with any other mod that does the same thing (since the file path would be the same).
 So go ahead and put the file in its own subdirectory before installing - the file should be MWSE\mods\Immersive Run Fix\main.lua.